 Orange is another warm shade that can instantly transform your kitchen.
 There are many orange options, from terracotta tones to rich pumpkin.
 Orange can have a calming effect on your kitchen and often shows up in Tuscan-style cooking spaces.

 If you want a warm paint color with lots of personality, red is the way to go.
-Believed to stimulate the appetite, this spicy shade is striking and bold.
+Believed to stimulate the appetite, this spicy hue is striking and bold.
 It can add drama to a boring space and there are many different ways to incorporate it.
-For a country kitchen, choose a lighter, washed out shade that isn’t too overwhelming and pair it with white cabinets or lots of distressed wood.
+For a country kitchen, choose a lighter, washed-out shade that isn't too overwhelming and pair it with white cabinets or lots of distressed wood.
 If you want to be more adventurous, consider cranberry red, reddish violet or even coral.

 If you like warm and cozy colors, but prefer to keep your cooking space neutral, brown shades reminiscent of coffee or chocolate chips can also work well.
 If you do go a darker route, make sure to incorporate lots of lighter neutrals such as creamy white cabinets and countertops.

 If you want to use warm paint colors in your kitchen, but you don't want them on your walls, try painting a table or chairs a cherry red or sunny yellow—or choose accessories in these colors.
 You won't have to commit to them forever, and you can easily swap in new items when you're ready for a change.